 For example, it is likely that a project would at some point, in order to reach its potential, require an official communication on the part of the Alliance.
 And any public communication by the Alliance – via its website – must be approved by the entire Alliance.

 Since the Alliance doesn’t have any internationally recognized legal status, how can it have impact in the real world?

-When a project arrives at the execution stage within the legal system (creation of structures, cash flows…), it is sufficient to create the entity ad hoc in the relevant country, if it does not already exist.
+When a project arrives at the execution stage within the legal system (creation of structures, cash flows…), it is sufficient to create the ad hoc entity in the relevant country, if it does not already exist.

 If a close connection to the Alliance is desirable, the creation of an entity should necessarily include allies within the management.

 This is the case, for example, for structures administering funds on behalf of the Alliance, such as the Algosphere Agency, which is in charge of payments for services associated with the Alliance’s website.